vfg-95/the-sauce/README.md

 ### Recipe Pages

-- Provide the user with the main aim of the site which is recipes that also fit the other critera (cheap, easy, sustainable)
+- Provide the user with the main aim of the site which is recipes that also fit the other criteria (cheap, easy, sustainable)
 - Clearly displays time and cost involved, whilst also giving tips to achieve better sustainability
 - Meets the 2nd, 4th, 5th & 6th user stories